 Your premium is the amount you pay for your health insurance every month.
 You might make payments on your own, or it might be deducted from your payroll if you get health insurance coverage through work.
 The premium just gives you access to the plan; you may still have to pay deductibles, copays, and coinsurance.
 Choosing the plan with the lowest premium does not necessarily mean choosing the plan with the lowest overall costs.

-In any type of insurance, including health insurance, the premium is the amount you pay to your provider every month.
+In health insurance, the premium is the amount you pay to your provider every month.
 The premium is usually the first cost involved in a health plan.
+(You pay premiums for other types of insurance too, including life insurance and homeowners insurance.)

 You may also have to pay a deductible.
 The deductible is the amount you need to spend in out-of-pocket expenses before insurance actually starts to share the cost of eligible expenses.
 A lower deductible is ideal because it means you’ll pay less for medical expenses on your own before your plan starts to cover them.
 However, a lower deductible usually comes with a higher premium, and a higher premium usually comes with a lower deductible.